tegbessou/tasting/README.md

         - [X] Install mailer for symfony
         - [X] In email send a link to the app
             - [X] Create a link to the app // https://apps.apple.com/app/6468406309 => "Dégust' et des couleurs à remplacer par la notre quand créé"
-    - [ ] Accept invitation => ajout du participant à la dégustation et changement du status de l'invitation
+    - [X] Accept invitation => ajout du participant à la dégustation et changement du status de l'invitation
     - [ ] Reject invitation => suppression de l'invitation du participant à la dégustation
+    - [ ] List invitation by participant
   - [ ] For a participant that doesn't already sign up
     - [X] Create a participant
       - [X] Check if when the user is created there is no problem